forestgrape/coronavirus/controlling.md

 In line with theoretical risk factors (high altitude, sports, dry air in densely populated indoor rooms) - without aerosol protection measures (disinfectants and some droplet preventions were all ready in place in winter 2020) - many infections occurred in ski resorts.

 __Experiences__
 In the summer 2020, many mountain locations in the alps were crowded and had running cable cars.
-To my knowledge no increased Covid-19 incidences were observed/associated and especially no hot-spots have been observed.
+To my knowledge no increased Covid-19 incidences and especially no hot-spots were observed.

-=> in summer time
+=> In the summer season
 * when good ventilation is easy and often practiced
 * combined with low Covid incidence rates

 mountain holidays work.